FAQ’s

 what are the best ways to get to the start and end points?

-If you're starting your trip in Granada: The closest airport is GRX, but it's a small airport that only does domestic flights.
-If you're coming from outside Europe, we recommend flying into Madrid or Barcelona and then taking a separate (quick) flight into GRX.
-You can also take a train from pretty much any city in Spain.
+If you're starting your trip in Girona (first leg): The closest airport is GRO, but it's a small airport that only does domestic flights.
+If you're coming from outside Europe, we recommend flying into BCN and then taking a quick (45-minute) train into Girona.
+You can also take a train from pretty much any city in Spain or France.

 We're happy to help you coordinate getting to and from the start/end points, so just reach out if you'd like some more specific guidance!